 The "skilled need" requirement under 42 CFR § 409.31 means SNF coverage requires daily skilled nursing or skilled rehabilitation services, typically 5+ days per week of physical, occupational, or speech therapy, or daily IV, wound, or respiratory care.
 Once skilled need ends, Medicare ends regardless of how many days remain in the 100-day benefit.
 F-tag F580 (notice of non-coverage / SNF ABN) requires the facility to issue a written notice when Medicare is ending; the resident can appeal through the Quality Improvement Organization (QIO).

-The pragmatic Day 1 to Day 100 pathway for a typical PA admission: admit on Medicare Part A, first MDS PPS assessment by Day 14, care planning meeting by Day 21, the first cliff at Day 20 when the $217 daily copay kicks in, the next PDPM scheduled assessment at Day 60, and the discharge plan finalized between Days 80 and 100.
+The pragmatic Day 1 to Day 100 pathway for a typical PA admission: admit on Medicare Part A, first MDS PPS assessment by Day 14, care planning meeting by Day 21, the first cliff at Day 20 when the $217 daily coinsurance kicks in, the next PDPM scheduled assessment at Day 60, and the discharge plan finalized between Days 80 and 100.
 Apply for PA Medicaid at roughly Day 60 if the discharge plan is long-stay, so that Medicaid coverage can be in place by Day 100.

 Resident Rights and Discharge Protections